lornakamau/GitProfile/README.md

 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Setup & Run instructions
+1. Clone the repository to your preferred directory (`git clone https://github.com/lornakamau/GitProfile.git`)
+2. In the src folder create a secrets.ts file that will contain the variables listed in the secrets-sample.ts file
+3. In your CLI run (`npm install`) to install all dependencies
+4. (`ng serve`) to run the project

 ## Technologies Used

 [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.